 Note: The time you already spend implementing Scouting programs, including outdoor programs and leadership, counts as volunteer hours at the unit, district, and council levels!

-Click here to search for your company’s volunteer grant program.
-This link will take you to the portal of participating companies where you can sign up for a volunteer grant.
+Ask about your company’s volunteer grant program to see how you can sign up for a volunteer grant.

 What is the money from a matching gift or volunteer grant used for?